-The Congressional Budget Office estimates that an increase in minimum wage to $10.10 per hour by 2016 will lead to a loss of 500,000 jobs.
+The Congressional Budget Office reports that an increase in minimum age to $10.10 by 2016 will lead to a loss of 500,000 jobs.

-The minimum wage is currently $7.25 per hour and would be raised over the next three years by a total of $2.85 per hour.
+The minimum wage is currently $7.25 per hour and would be raised over the next three years by $2.85 per hour.

 The wage increase is supported by many members of the Democratic Party.

 The Christian Science Monitor writes, Congressional Budget Office, CBO, Director Douglas Elmendorf is in complete support of the report, he says the increase in wage for employers will probably decrease hiring and that the report is “completely consistent with the latest thinking in the economics profession.”